-As shown in Table 5, the user can select one of four frequencies.
-This frequency selection determines the maximum frequency on F1 and F2.
+As listed in Table 5, the user can select one of four frequencies.
+This frequency selection determines the maximum frequency on the F1 and F2 pins.
 These outputs are intended for driving an energy register (electromechanical or other).
-Because only four different output frequencies can be selected, the available frequency selection has been optimized for a meter constant of 100 imp/kWh with a maximum current of between 10 A and 120 A. Table 8 shows the output frequency for several maximum currents (I{MAX}) with a line voltage of 220 V. In all cases, the meter constant is 100 imp/kWh.
+Because only four different output frequencies can be selected, the available frequency selection is optimized for a meter constant of 100 imp/kWh with a maximum current between 10 A and 120 A. Table 8 shows the output frequency for several maximum currents (I{MAX}) with a line voltage of 220 V. In all cases, the meter constant is 100 imp/kWh.

 Table 8.
 F1 and F2 Frequency at 100 imp/kWh

+I {мах} (А) F1 and F2 (Hz)

+125 0.076